Archive for the ‘Writing Technique’ Category

 Sudden: Writing on the Go

 by Eugen Bacon Editor’s note: This piece is part of an occasional series titled Writing by Other Means, in which authors share personal experiences and industry intel around different production contexts and writing tools.
-Contributions will be published as often as distinct perspectives emerge.
-You have a novel, a novella, a short story in your […]
+You have a novel, a novella, a short story in your head—you just need to write it.
+The muse is humming, […]

 Writing Eyebrows: How to Orchestrate Emotion in Your Story